knutinator/heritage-housing/README.md

 # Heritage Housing - Pricing Predictor <!-- omit in toc -->

-A machine learning app for house pricing visualization and preciction in Ames, Iowa.
+A machine learning app for house price visualization and prediction in Ames, Iowa.

 The app helps the client to do the following:

-- View what house attributes correlate to sale prices.
+- View how house attributes correlate to sale prices.
-- Predict future sale prices for specific houses in Ames, Iowa.
+- Predict future sale prices for specific houses.

+*(Note: This app only works for houses in Ames, Iowa)*

 [View the app here >](https://heritage-house.herokuapp.com/)